-The TPMs used in APAs executed in 2005 are set forth in Tables 18-20 below:
+The TPMs used in APAs executed in 2007 are set forth in Tables 19-20 below:

-2 "Multiple tested parties" includes covered transactions that utilize profit splits, CUPs, and CUTs.
+9 "Multiple tested parties" includes covered transactions that utilize profit splits, CUPs, and CUTs.

-TABLE 18: TRANSFER PRICING METHODS USED FOR TRANSFERS OF TANGIBLE AND INTANGIBLE PROPERTY3
+TABLE 19: TRANSFER PRICING METHODS USED FOR TRANSFERS OF TANGIBLE AND INTANGIBLE PROPERTY10

 TPM Used Number

-CPM: PLI is operating margin 16
+CPM: PLI is operating margin 43

-CPM: PLI is Berry ratio 6
+CPM: PLI is Berry ratio 16

-Residual profit split 6

-CUT (intangibles only) 6

-CPM: PLI is gross margin 5

-Resale Price Method (tangibles only) 5

-CPM: PLI is markup on total costs 4
+CPM: PLI is markup on total costs 13

-Other profit split ≤ 3
+Residual profit split 11

-CPM: PLI is other PLI ≤ 3
+CPM: PLI is gross margin 10

+CUT (intangibles only) 9

-CPM: PLI is return on assets or capital employed ≤ 3
+CPM: PLI is return on assets or capital employed 5

 Comparable profit split ≤ 3

+Cost with no markup ≤ 3

+Cost Plus Method (tangibles only) ≤ 3

-Unspecified method ≤ 3
+Resale Price Method (tangibles only) ≤ 3

+CUP (tangibles only) - not based on published market data ≤ 3

 Other ≤ 3

-TABLE 19: TRANSFER PRICING METHODS USED FOR SERVICES
+TABLE 20: TRANSFER PRICING METHODS USED FOR SERVICES

 TPM Used Number

-Cost plus a markup 8
+Cost plus a markup 13

-Cost with no markup 8

-CPM: PLI is markup on total costs 7
+CPM: PLI is markup on total costs 12

+Comparable Uncontrolled Transaction 6

+CPM: PLI is Berry ratio 5

+Cost with no markup 4

-CPM: PLI is operating margin 4
+CPM: PLI is operating margin ≤ 3

-CPM: PLI is Berry ratio ≤ 3
+CPM: PLI is return on assets ≤ 3

 Other ≤ 3

-3 Profit Level Indicators (PLIs) used with the Comparable Profit Method of Treas.
-Reg. § 1.482-5, and as used in these TPM tables, are as follows: (1) operating margin (ratio of operating profit to sales); (2) Berry ratio (gross profit to operating expenses); (3) gross margin (ratio of gross profit to sales); (4) markup on total costs (percentage markup on total costs); and (5) rate of return on assets or capital employed (ratio of operating profit to operating assets).
+10 Profit Level Indicators (PLIs) used with the Comparable Profit Method of Treas.
+Reg. § 1.482-5, and as used in these TPM tables, are as follows: (1) operating margin (ratio of operating profit to sales); (2) Berry ratio (ratio of gross profit to operating expenses); (3) gross margin (ratio of gross profit to sales); (4) markup on total costs (percentage markup on total costs); and (5) rate of return on assets or capital employed (ratio of operating profit to operating assets).